pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 It's also worth noting that most of the revenue growth comes from services like Office 365 and Azure, not Windows licenses.
 This has been a trend for a while.

-The operating margins are also very high, at 42% of revenue, and its net income is 37% of revenue.
+The operating margins are also very high at 42% of revenue and net income is 37% of revenue.
 Microsoft pays $4 bn in taxes, which is a 13% tax rate, compared to an average of 25% in the US.
-They do have a significant part of their business outside of the US.
+They do have a significant part of their business outside of the US though.

 It's also notable how the cloud sector revenue has grown by 25% in 2022 and net income by 19%.